avargaskun/tracker-stats-exporter/README.md

 # Tracker Stats Exporter

-A Prometheus exporter for private BitTorrent trackers running the [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) engine (e.g., OnlyEncodes, SeedPool, etc.).
+A Prometheus exporter that retrieves user metrics (Upload, Download, Buffer, Ratio, Bonus Points, Seeding, Leeching, Hit & Runs) from one or more trackers and exposes them on a standard Prometheus `/metrics` endpoint.

-This application scrapes user metrics (Upload, Download, Buffer, Ratio, Bonus Points, Seeding, Leeching, Hit & Runs) from multiple configured trackers and exposes them on a standard Prometheus `/metrics` endpoint.
+The exporter has native support for private trackers running the [Unit3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) engine (e.g., OnlyEncodes, SeedPool, etc.).

-New in this version is a **Resilient LLM-Based Scraping Module** that allows you to monitor trackers that do not provide an API, by parsing their profile pages using a local Ollama instance.
+For trackers that do not provide an API, you can provide a session cookie and the exporter will scrape the stats from the profile pages using a local LLM model.

 ## Features